kurema/BookViewerApp3/res/Docs/AdBlocker/readme.md

 Filters are generally downloaded using SSL, but make sure your internet connection are secure.
 Filters are downloaded periodically, not just when you download them in your Manager.

-All we do is block requests (and YouTube stuffs), so we don't expect any major security breaches, but still.
+All we do is to block requests (and YouTube stuffs), so we don't expect any major security breaches, but be careful still.

 ## Licenses
 Many existing ad blockers are GPLed and we use MIT, so we don't use their code.